bosbec/mobileresponseDocs/services/injuryDoc.md

   * Identified
   * Monitoring
   * Resolved
-  * Closed, Handed over
+  * Handed over

 **Priority**

-Each incident is assigned a priority which ranges in severity from Lowest (1) to Highest (5).
+Each incident is assigned a priority (through "Update") which ranges in severity from Lowest (1) to Highest (5).

-When creating a **tasklist** the user enter alternatives, reminder and which group the tasklist is sent to.
-The reminder send a message to the group in a given interval and reminds them to answer the tasklist in the application.